slowernews/wisdom-tldr/chapters/3-3_action_time.md

 An ambitious goal sets the bar so high that even a failure can be considered a success by ordinary standards.
 If your dreams don’t frighten you, they are not big enough.

-Our present (in)actions will compound into the future we will experience – that’s a great way to think about what lies ahead.
-However, don’t worry, you can’t control much.
+Our present (in)actions will compound into the future we will experience.
 Futurism is a study of time.
 Anomalies often represent the future but to our eyes they seem strange.

 > *"A man without a vision for his future always return to his past."
 -- vox populi*